 In 2008, Adobe relinquished control of PDF development to the ISO (International Organization for Standardization) and by this PDF became an “open standard”.
-The specifications for the current PDF version (1.7) are documented under ISO 32000.
-ISO is also in charge of updating and developing future versions (for example PDF 2.0 under ISO 3200-2 which is expected to be published in 2015).
+The specifications for the current PDF version (2.0) are documented under ISO 32000-2.
+ISO is also in charge of updating and developing future versions.

 - Graphic Integrity: A PDF displays the exact same content and layout no matter which operating system, device or software application it is viewed on.

 - Convenient: PDFs are easy to create, read and use by everyone.

 - Secure: Offers options to set up different levels of access to protect the content and the whole document, such as watermarks, passwords or digital signatures.